awsteiner/o2scl/doc/o2scl/sphinx/related.rst

 - Armadillo - (http://arma.sourceforge.net) \n A linear algebra
 library in C++.
 Armadillo is licensed under MPLv2.

-- FLENS - (http://flens.sourceforge.net) \n A C++ library with
-object-oriented linear algebra types and an interface to BLAS and LAPACK.

 - MESA - Modules for Experiments in Stellar Astrophysics, (http://mesa.sourceforge.net) \n An excellent FORTRAN library with accurate low-density equations of state, interpolation, opacities